MetaMask/metamask-docs/snaps/reference/jest.md

 ### `onCronjob`

-Runs a cronjob in the Snap.
+Runs a cron job in the Snap.
-The request is normally specified in the Snap manifest file under the [`endowment:cronjob`](permissions.md#endowmentcronjob) permission, but this method allows you to run cronjobs that aren't specified in the manifest as well.
+The request is normally specified in the Snap manifest file under the [`endowment:cronjob`](permissions.md#endowmentcronjob) permission, but this method allows you to run cron jobs that aren't specified in the manifest as well.

 #### Parameters